- The effects of increasing class size on student outcomes and persistence is analyzed in online courses.

 - A quasi-random field experiment in conjunction with a fixed-effects strategy provides plausibly credible causal estimates.

 - Small online class size changes do not lead to differences in student performance as measured by grades or persistence in college.

 - No heterogeneity in results is found based on the types of assignments offered in the class and the academic discipline of the class.

 - The large sample size allows for precise estimates that rule out economically meaningful effects.

-Class size is a first-order consideration in the study of education production and education costs.
-How larger or smaller classes affect student outcomes is especially relevant to the growth and design of online classes.
-We study a field experiment in which college students were quasi-randomly assigned to either a large or a small class.
-All classes were conducted online.
-Large classes had, on average, ten percent more students than small classes (mean increase 10.2 percent, standard deviation 4.0 percent).
-The experiment was conducted at DeVry University, one of the nation's largest for-profit post-secondary institutions, and included over 100,000 student course enrollments in nearly 4,000 classes across 111 different undergraduate and graduate courses.
-We examine class-size effects on student success in the course and on student persistence in college.
-We find little evidence of effects on average or for a range of specific course types.
-Given the large sample, our estimates are quite precise, eliminating the likelihood of any meaningful effect of class size changes of the magnitude in question.
+Class size is a first-order consideration in the study of education cost and effectiveness.
+Yet little is known about the effects of class size on student outcomes in online college classes, even though online courses have become commonplace in many institutions of higher education.
+We study a field experiment in which college students were quasi-randomly assigned to either regular sized classes or slightly larger classes.
+Regular classes had, on average, 31 students and treatment classes were, on average, ten percent larger.
+The experiment was conducted at DeVry University, one of the nation's largest for-profit postsecondary institutions, and included over 100,000 student course enrollments in nearly 4,000 classes across 111 different undergraduate and graduate courses.
+We examine class size effects on student success in the course and subsequent persistence in college.
+We find little evidence of effects on average or for a range of course types.
+Given the large sample, our estimates are precise, suggesting that small class size changes have little impact in online settings.